Have you Been told you need Termite Barrier Systems around your House? Protect your Home From Termites

 3. Stumps and root crowns left in the ground.
 These are white ant hotspots and are perfect for the main termite nest.
 Under the ground, away from predators and surrounded in moisture.Then If you cannot remove the crown from the soil then we recommend drill and injecting a termite treatment chemical like termidor into it to avoid possible infestation.

-(Bonus one) Timber Sleeper retain walls are like the hotel buffet.
+(Bonus one) Timber Sleeper retaining walls are like the hotel buffet.
 Sure they come out of the hardware store treated in a chemical to ward off termites but after months in the sun and rain this chemical soon breaks down.
 Hard up against the earth white ants are quick to chow down and take advantage of the gift given to them.

 Termite Barrier Systems and Homes built on a slab